Breaking the Mirror: Activation-Based Mitigation of Self-Preference in LLM Evaluators: Methods and Experiments

 We first evaluate self-preference bias using a framework that disentangles it from ground-truth quality.
 Consider a dataset $X=\{x_i\}_{i=1}^{|X|}$ of source articles.
 For each article $x_i$, a self-evaluating model $J$ and a comparison model $K$ produce summaries $y_{J,i}$ and $y_{K,i}$.
 We create a pairwise evaluation set from these summaries, $Y_{J,K}(X)=\{(y_{J,i},\,y_{K,i})\}_{i=1}^{|X|}$.
 Using this set, we ask model $J$ to determine the better summary for each item, writing $v_i\in\{y_{J,i},\,y_{K,i}\}$.
 We define \textbf{self-preference bias} as the probability-weighted difference in selections, averaged over the dataset.

 To separate bias from genuine quality, we follow \citet{chen2025surfacemeasuringselfpreferencellm} and generate ground-truth labels using a set of \textbf{gold judges} $G=\{G_1,\dots,G_n\}$ from different model families.
 For each item $i$, the gold vote $g_i\in\{y_{J,i},y_{K,i}\}$ is the majority preference of $G$ between the two candidates $(y_{J,i},y_{K,i})$ in $Y_{J,K}(X)$.
 We then define a judge score over $X$ that measures objective quality differences between models $J$ and $K$: $\mathtt{score}\!\big(G, Y_{J,K}(X)\big)=\tfrac{1}{|X|}\sum_{i=1}^{|X|}\mathbf{1}[\,g_i=y_{J,i}\,]$, i.e., the fraction of items where the gold judges prefer $J$’s summary.
 With gold labels, each evaluation of $x_i$ by model $J$ falls into one of three outcomes: \textbf{illegitimate self-preference} $(v_i=y_{J,i},\,g_i=y_{K,i})$, \textbf{legitimate self-preference} $(v_i=y_{J,i},\,g_i=y_{J,i})$, and \textbf{unbiased agreement} $(v_i=y_{K,i},\,g_i=y_{K,i})$.
 Concretely, illegitimate self-preference: $J$ chooses its own summary while the gold judges prefer the other model's summary; legitimate self-preference: both $J$ and the gold judges prefer the self-evaluating model's summary; unbiased agreement: both prefer the comparison model's summary.
+To ensure alignment with human preference judgments, we manually validated all gold-judge decisions (Appendix \ref{human_analysis}).

 \paragraph{Datasets} We evaluate on XSUM \citep{narayan2018dontdetailsjustsummary}, a subjective summarization task with clear quality criteria.
 We sample 1,000 articles, generate summaries with Llama-3.1-8B-Instruct and GPT-3.5, and, using §\ref{dbg}, compute the ground-truth mean $\mu_{\text{judge}}=\texttt{score}(G,Y_{J,K}(X))$.
 We then plot judge $J$’s baseline probability of selecting its own output, confirming persistent self-preference in the aware setting where $J$ is told which summary it wrote (Fig.\ref{fig:dist}).
 While we focus our steering efforts on summarization, Appendix \ref{apps} shows preliminary investigations into different domains.